 SPF stands for “Sun Protection Factor”.

-For chemical sunscreen, it is the ration of the time required to get a sunburn with sunscreen applied to that of the time required to get a sunburn on a bare skin.
-For example, if you get a sunburn in 10 mins and you apply a sunscreen product with SPF 30, then you’ll get a sunburn in 300 mins. (provided your skin doesn’t get in contact of water, sweat, or you don’t wipe your skin).
+For chemical sunscreen, it is the ration of the time required to get a sunburn with sunscreen applied to that of the time required to get a sunburn on bare skin.
+For example, if you get a sunburn in 10 mins and you apply a sunscreen product with SPF 30, then you’ll get a sunburn in 300 mins. (provided your skin doesn’t get in contact with water, sweat, or you don’t wipe your skin).

 SPF = (Time of sunburn with sunscreen) / (Time of sunburn without sunscreen)